Women on Waves: The A-Portable

 The clinic is a fully functional gynecological clinic offering contraceptive counseling, sonograms, and medical and surgery abortions.
 It is generally staffed with two physicians and a nurse.
 Trained volunteers also staff the ship to provide education and counseling.
 The ship's crew is nearly all female.
 In ports in countries that allow it, the ship's staff provide workshops on legal and medical issues.
 During visits to countries with restrictive laws, the ship travels into international waters, usually about 12 miles from land, in order to provide services.

 The A-Portable functions as a medical clinic, but is also considered to be a work of art.
 The original funds to create the A-Portable were awarded by the Mondriaan Foundation, which is a Dutch "publicly financed fund for visual art and cultural heritage."
 It appeared in Portugal at the Ute Meta Bauer's Women Building Exhibition; in Amsterdam at the Mediamatic art space; and in Artforum.
 Lambert-Beatty notes that Claire Bishop, an art historian, critic, and professor of art, interprets the A-Portable as "new political art."

 Voyages

 In 2002, after contentious debate in the Dutch parliament, The Netherlands' Minister of Health, Els Borst, gave permission to medical personnel on board the Women on Waves ship to offer pregnant women RU-486, known colloquially as the abortion pill, on board their boat, Aurora.
 According to Borst, the decision was in line with the Dutch government's policy on the issue of sexual independence of women.
 The permission was given on the condition that the abortion pill would only be used to terminate pregnancies of up to nine weeks and would be provided in the presence of a gynaecologist.

+Abortion and reproductive laws only extend as far as national borders, including nautical borders.
+Because of this, Women on waves makes use of added freedom in international waters.
+The boat sails 20 miles from shore, and takes a day to perform its procedures.

+The United Nations Convention on the Law of the Sea (UNCLOS), a ship must sail under the flag of one nation and may not change it in a port of call, save in the case of a transfer of ownership. this gives Women on Waves the status to sail under Dutch jurisdiction.